coq-tactician/coq-tactician-api/README.md

   This is meant as a sanity check.
 - `Suggest` and `Debug Suggest` will ask the server for predictions for the current proof state.
 - `synth` and `debug synth` will perform a proof search by repeatedly asking the server for predictions.
+- `Tactician Neural Cache` will preemptively send a lot of required data to the prediction server and keeps that information cached.
+This will make the commands above run much faster.
+This command can be issued multiple times in a document, creating multiple nested caches.

 ## Reinforcement interaction